Kappa Theta Pi

 Kappa Theta Pi (ΚΘΠ, also known as KTP) is a co-ed professional fraternity specializing in the field of information technology.
-Kappa Theta Pi was founded on January 10, 2012, in Ann Arbor, Michigan, and is the University of Michigan's first and only professional technology fraternity.
+Kappa Theta Pi was founded on January 10, 2012, in Ann Arbor, Michigan, and is the University of Michigan's first professional technology fraternity.
 The goals of the fraternity are to create bonds between students of Informatics, computer science, business, design, computer engineering, Information, and any others who are interested in technology, to develop networks through facilitation of professional and social growth, and to expose members to career options in the technology field.

 History

-Foundation

 In December 2011, two students, Louise Vongphrachanh and Jing Guo, founded a professional fraternity aimed towards informatics students.
 As many of these students were often in multiple classes together, a fraternity was organized to foster both professional and social relationships.
 After gaining support and conducting interviews, a group of seven Informatics students became the founding class and first executive board.
 These seven individuals are: